Greyson Chance

-Chance released his second extended play, Somewhere Over My Head, in May 2016.
-The lead single, "Afterlife", was released in October 2015, followed by "Hit and Run" and "Back On the Wall" in 2016.
-In March 2019, Chance released his second full-length album, Portraits with the lead single, "Shut Up", followed by "Timekeeper".
+Chance released his second extended play, Somewhere Over My Head in May 2016.
+It was preceded by the lead single, "Afterlife", in October 2015, and by the singles "Hit & Run" and "Back on the Wall" in early 2016.
+Later, Chance independently released his second studio album, Portraits (2019), which explored synth-pop.
+This album was preceded by the singles "Shut Up" and "Timekeeper".

 Early life

 Chance was born August 16, 1997, in Wichita Falls, Texas, and grew up as a Catholic in Edmond, Oklahoma.
-The youngest child of Scott and Lisa Chance, he has an older sister, Alexa, and an older brother, Tanner, both of whom also make music.
+The youngest child of Scott and Lisa Chance, he has an older sister and an older brother, both of whom also make music.
 Chance began playing the piano at age eight and had several years of piano lessons before he first went viral.

 Career

-1997–2010: Musical beginnings
+2010: Musical beginnings

 Chance's cover of Lady Gaga's "Paparazzi" was posted to YouTube on April 28, 2010, and for almost two weeks, the video generated low views.
-At least two social websites, GossipBoy.ca and reddit.com, posted video embeds on May 10, 2010.
+At least two social websites, GossipBoy.ca and Reddit, posted video embeds on May 10, 2010.
 The next morning, it was embedded on ryanseacrest.com, which reported finding the video via BuzzFeed, a website that attempts to track and predict emerging viral internet memes.
 Later in the day, TVGuide, The Huffington Post, and Yahoo!
 Music's video blog, Video Ga Ga, also posted articles embedding the video; TVGuide mentioned that a Facebook fan page had already been started for Chance.
 That afternoon, Ryan Seacrest and Ellen DeGeneres linked the video on their Twitter accounts, as did celebrity Ashton Kutcher later that evening.

 DeGeneres first saw the video after Chance's brother, Tanner Chance, wrote to her show suggesting she watch it.
 The video had about 10,000 views when DeGeneres first saw it.
 On the afternoon of May 11, Yahoo!
 Music reported: "As of this writing, the video has had more than 36,000 views so far, and he's even been invited to perform on The Ellen DeGeneres Show.
-On May 12, DeGeneres' announcement of Chance's booking on the show was broadcast at different times across the U.S. and posted to her website.
+On May 12, DeGeneres' announcement of Chance's booking on the show was broadcast at different times across the US and posted to her website.
 The Wall Street Journal and Los Angeles Times, among other mainstream media, posted articles embedding the video and announcing the forthcoming appearance.
 Chance taped an interview and performance of "Paparazzi" in Los Angeles.
-During the interview, Chance received a phone call from Lady Gaga, who the boy says is his "true inspiration."
+During the interview, Chance received a phone call from Gaga, who the boy says is his "true inspiration."
 That evening, ABC World News broadcast a report on Chance, introduced by Diane Sawyer, who said the story struck ABC News as "part Billy Elliot and part Glee."
 On May 13, Chance's appearance on The Ellen DeGeneres Show was broadcast, and mainstream media, including CBS and People, reported on the appearance.
 That morning, Ryan Seacrest posted another link on Twitter, this time to the video of Chance appearing on The Ellen DeGeneres Show.